JJConsulting/JJMasterData/doc/JJMasterData.Documentation/articles/intro.md

 First we replicated the code, one for each customer, with their specifications. <br>
 I don't even need to say that this was the worst possible solution ever.<br>
 So we mapped all the rules and had the brilliant idea of ​​parameterizing them within a single system and whether or not to enable it a certain field or functionality etc.<br>
 Over time, we understood that this would be unfeasible, as each customer had a different particularity.
-Also the parameterizations became complex and the end of this job wasn't visible.<br>
+Also the parameterization became complex and the end of this job wasn't visible.<br>
 <br>
 Next, we started to look for an existing solution in FOSS community and how the community solved it.
 So we find out the "Data Dictionary solution". <br>
 That's how big ERP companies works!<br>